STEAMfest Needs You!

 - Positive exposure of your mission, brand, product, or service to hundreds of qualified local residents with a demonstrated interest.

-STEAMfest booths are easy to develop because they leverage your existing passion, expertise, and resources.
+STEAMfest activities are easy to develop because they leverage your existing passion, expertise, and resources.

 A booth might display interesting information and objects relating to a topic.